Artaxerxes III: Revolt of Artabazus

 At his accession (which happened sometime between November 359 and March 358 BC), Artaxerxes III demanded that all the satraps in western Anatolia were to disband their mercenary forces.
 This was done to diminish the power of powerful satraps and consolidate the power of the crown.
 Indeed, under Artaxerxes III's father, the satrap Datames had with the help of his mercenaries ruled a more or less independent state, while previously the Achaemenid prince Cyrus the Younger had almost managed to overthrow Artaxerxes II with the help of his mercenaries.
 All the satraps followed his order and disbanded their mercenaries.
 Later in 356 BC, Artaxerxes III attempted to dismiss Artabazus II from his satrapy of Hellespontine Phrygia, which resulted in the latter revolting.
 His royal blood through his mother Apama, a sister of Artaxerxes III, may have made the latter vigilant towards him.
 Artabazus' two brothers are Oxythres and Dibictus are also reported to have joined him, which implies that Artaxerxes III was targeting the whole family.

 Artaxerxes III sent the other satraps in Anatolia—Tithraustes, Autophradates and Mausolus—to suppress the revolt.
 Artabazus quickly joined forces with the Athenian military commander Chares, who had acquired most of his disbanded mercenary unit.
 Together, they defeated the satraps in 355 BC and marched deeper into Greater Phrygia, ransacking the region.
 Artaxerxes III quickly pressured Athens to stop supporting Artabazus by the threat of war.
 Artabazus subsequently found a new ally in the Thebian general Pammenes, who supplied him with 5,000 soldiers in 354 BC.
 Further defeats were inflicted on the Achaemenid forces, but Artabazus soon fell out with Pammenes, and had him arrested.
 In 354/3 BC, he ceased his rebellion and fled to Macedonia, where he was well received by its king, Philip II.

 First Egyptian Campaign (351 BC)

 In around 351 BC, Artaxerxes embarked on a campaign to recover Egypt, which had revolted under his father, Artaxerxes II.
 At the same time a rebellion had broken out in Asia Minor, which, being supported by Thebes, threatened to become serious.
 Levying a vast army, Artaxerxes marched into Egypt, and engaged Nectanebo II.
-After a year of fighting the Egyptian Pharaoh, Nectanebo inflicted a crushing defeat on the Persians with the support of mercenaries led by the Greek generals: the Athenian Diophantus and the Spartan Lamius.
+After a year of fighting the Egyptian Pharaoh, Nectanebo inflicted a crushing defeat on the Persians with the support of mercenaries led by two Greek generals: the Athenian Diophantus and the Spartan Lamius.
 Artaxerxes was compelled to retreat and postpone his plans to reconquer Egypt.